-Mt Victoria is a charming Victorian village and is the westernmost township of the Blue Mountains and is the highest above sea level.
+Mt Victoria is a charming Victorian village and is the westernmost township of the Blue Mountains and has the Blue Mountains highest point above sea level.

 Many of the village's buildings are heritage listed, with the village retaining much of its 19th century charm.